bLittle1996/resumes/readme.md

 Hey Ben,

-When making a new resume or updating it with new content - make sure to created a new branch as vYYYY-MM-DD.
+When making a new resume or updating it with new content or sections - make sure to create a new branch as vYYYY-MM-DD.

-If you are making adjustments to an old one, simply checkout to it's branch and update it.
+If you are making adjustments, such as wording changes or applying feedback, to an existing one, simply checkout to its branch and update it.

 The `master` branch should always reflect the latest resume.